taidaesal/vulkano_tutorial/docs/section_11.md

 ## Part 1: Back to Basics

 Quick, what is the first thing you need to do in any Vulkan program?
-That's right: wade through more initialisation than you can handle!
+That's right: wade through more initialization than you can handle!

 Where we take care of this tedious but necessary task is suddenly an open question.
 Do we want to have our render system entirely encapsulate the Vulkan portions of our application, or do we want to do at least some of the initial setup in our main application?
 The answer can depend on exactly what we want out of our system.
 Do we want something that we can import into other projects as a plug-and-play solution to rendering things or are we fine with something that's more tightly coupled with the host application?